Submit an ATP Question

 Are Non Governmental Organizations eligible for the federal funding in the ATP?
-A majority of funds appropriated to the Active Transportation Program are from the federal Transportation Alternatives Program (TAP).
-Nonprofit organizations are not eligible as direct recipients for TAP funds, but are eligible for federal Recreational Trails funds.
+A majority of funds appropriated to the Active Transportation Program are from the federal Surface Transportation Block Grant (STBG) program, formerly the Transportation Alternatives Program (TAP).
+While STBG makes nonprofit organizations eligible for certain types of projects, including non-infrastructure, the CTC and Caltrans have not made this change for Cycle 3.
+So nonprofit organizations are not eligible as direct recipients for TAP funds, but are eligible for federal Recreational Trails funds.

 Are NGOs restricted to applying only for Rec Trails Program funds or are they also eligible to apply for park projects?
-The ATP guidelines have been revised to allow private nonprofit tax-exempt organizations to apply for recreational trails and trailheads, park projects that facilitate trail linkages or connectivity to nonmotorized corridors, and conversion of abandoned railroad corridors to trails.
+The ATP guidelines allow private nonprofit tax-exempt organizations to apply for recreational trails and trailheads, park projects that facilitate trail linkages or connectivity to nonmotorized corridors, and conversion of abandoned railroad corridors to trails.

 Can any public university apply?
 The guidelines state that public schools are eligible applicants; this includes public universities.

 Can community colleges apply to fund on campus bikeways/ paths to connect to the street system?
 Yes

 This section has been updated for 2016 Cycle 3.